-After his exploits in the previous BIT.TRIP games Commander Video is back to running in everyone’s favourite retro themed series and now available on the PC.
+After his exploits in the previous BIT.TRIP games Commander Video is back to running in everyone’s favourite retro themed series.
 To try and describe the madness of the plot is somewhat pointless but we can say it’s something to do with our hero crashing his spaceship in a strange place and then deciding to run a lot.

-Unlike previous entries into the BIT.TRIP series, Runner 2 is no longer 8-bit styled in terms of how it looks.
+Unlike previous entries into the BIT.TRIP series, Runner 2 is no longer 8 bit styled in terms of how it looks.
 The stages are now rendered in a glorious array of crystal clear colours and everything is also much bigger on screen.
-There are still retro looking levels to be unlocked but the majority of the time you will be screaming along at breakneck speed in a more HD friendly landscape.
+There are still retro looking levels to be unlocked but the majority of the time you will be screaming along at breakneck speed in a higher resolution friendly landscape.

 Gameplay is based on a fairly simple concept.
 You start at one end of the course and run continuously to the other.
 Players have no control over Commander Video’s running and he continues on until you reach the end of the stage or crash into something.

 As you run along different types of obstacles will appear which need to be negotiated.
 This starts out with players simply needing to jump over things but on an almost level by level basis the obstacle count increases and thus, so do the moves needed to get past them.
 Soon you’ll be locked in a rhythm of jumping, sliding, kicking, spinning and dancing in order to reach the end of each course.